 East Row Rabble

-East Row Rabble delivers a slick mix of funk, blues, soul and reggae with upbeat party horn lines that will get your feet shuffling and your booty shaking.
-Addressing a mixture of world issues and daily curiosities, front man Ben Drysdale’s songs explore the many varied and often conflicting elements of any situation with honesty, hope and a little cheekiness.
+East Row Rabble delivers a slick mix of funk, ska, blues and soul with heavenly horn lines that will get your booty shaking and your feet shuffling.
+Addressing a mixture of world issues and daily curiosities, Ben Drysdale’s songs explore the many, varied, and often conflicting elements of any situation with honesty, hope, and a little cheekiness.
+They also have a bunch of new songs just for the Nash!

 Exciting!
 Mcgillicuddies, The